 SAFETY ON ROTTNEST ISLAND

 I found Rottnest to be very safe and welcoming.
 Even though it was not busy on the island, I found it very safe to walk and bike around.
 I personally have not experienced any theft or tourist ‘troubles’ on the island, so I can say it was safe.
-I was traveling solo, and think it would be perfectly safe as a solo destination for backpackers.
+I was travelling solo, and think it would be perfectly safe as a solo destination for backpackers.

 Firstly, and super important, make sure you bring a printout of your ferry ticket!
 Secondly, getting over to the island, you have to cross some open ocean, so rough waves can be present.
 I therefore also advise you to bring some motion sickness tablets and take some when you reach Fremantle.